 Brazil is truly a land of contrasts.
 A variety of cultures, beliefs, and topographies make this nation a showcase of diversity.
-Although Brazil is considered a Latin country, the country's racial composition reflects the historical contact between indigenous peoples, Portuguese colonizers, African slaves and immigrants from Europe and Asia.
+Although Brazil is considered a Latin country, the country's racial composition reflects the unique blend of indigenous, African, Asian, and European peoples.
+Brazil is home to two of the world's largest cities (São Paulo and Rio de Janeiro), the largest rainforest (the Amazon), and has one of the ten largest economies.

 About the Program